Lalitkumar4/profile-data-uploader-ui/README.md

 # Profile data uploader ui
-This UI app was designed as a practice project for using Material UI.
+This app was built as a practice project for using Material UI.